 Never make up more than you will need on that day.

 - do not be tempted to add extra product to make it stronger – this isn't necessary and could even damage the plant or lawn that you are treating

 - for weed killers that you use on lawns, it is particularly important to make sure that you apply the product evenly – too much can damage or even kill the lawn

 - apply slug pellets thinly to avoid the risk of poisoning wildlife and pets, particularly dogs , as some pellets may be toxic in larger quantities

 When the job is finished, always wash your hands before you do anything else.

-Do not burn any pesticide packaging.
+Do not burn any PPP packaging.

-Please contact us using the details on our Contact Page.
+Please contact us using the details on our contact page.